Pros & cons of higher density residential development

 As a result of these causes, there is a greater need for a broader range of housing options, including medium- to high-density housing.
 New government policies in several states and countries facilitate this demand regulation, resulting in rezoning and amended structure plans in the cities where it has occurred.

-Before addressing higher density residential development in detail, you should check that you are not executing any of these property development mistakes.
+Before addressing higher density residential development in detail, you should be aware of not to perform any of these property development mistakes.
 Let's start.....

 What is high-density residential development?